-The agencies that you will deal with for the disaster, primarily FEMA and USDA, need to be contacted as soon as possible.
+The agencies that you as a farmer will deal with for the disaster, primarily FEMA and USDA, need to be contacted as soon as possible.
 This is especially true for USDA if you have not worked with them in the past.
-Keep a record of all contacts with people from agencies, insurance companies, contractors, and anyone else involved in the recovery effort.
+Also, keep a record of all of contacts with people from agencies, insurance companies, contractors, and anyone else officially involved in the recovery effort.

 Find resources that are active now and determine your program eligibility at DisasterAssistance.gov.

 Use the USDA Discovery Tool to find USDA programs that might be right for you.